Ashamed of Your Accent - When Being Laughed at for How You Talk Leaves Scars

 1. Recognize That Your Dialect Is a Skill

 A person who can switch between dialect and standard speech is linguistically a "bidialectal" speaker.
 Like bilingualism, this indicates high cognitive flexibility.
 The ability to switch language registers depending on the situation is proof of strong communication skills.
+Research also suggests that people who operate in multiple language systems tend to show higher interpersonal skills in areas like reading context and showing consideration for others.

 2. Consciously Choose When to Use Your Dialect